 Respectfully Submitted, this ___ day of ____________, ———-.

-Comes Now, the Defendant, by and through the undersigned counsel of record, and moves this Honorable Court to exclude from trial all evidence regarding the “Romberg” evaluation, eyelid tremors, body tremors, reddening of the conjuctiva, and raised tastebuds as being indicative of the Defendant driving under the influence of drugs to the extent that he was a less safe driver.
+Comes Now, the Defendant, by and through the undersigned counsel of record, and moves this Honorable Court to exclude from trial all evidence regarding the “Romberg” evaluation, eyelid tremors, body tremors, reddening of the conjunctiva, and raised tastebuds as being indicative of the Defendant driving under the influence of drugs to the extent that he was a less safe driver.
 In furtherance of this motion, the Defendant shows this Court the following:

 On _________________, ——– of the —————- requested that the Defendant perform a field sobriety test.
 The test is referred to as the “Romberg” evaluation.
-Trooper —- stated that he observed that the Defendant improperly estimated 23 seconds to be 30 seconds, and the Defendant allegedly exhibited eyelid tremors, body tremors, reddening of the conjuctiva, and raised tastebuds.
+Trooper —- stated that he observed that the Defendant improperly estimated 23 seconds to be 30 seconds, and the Defendant allegedly exhibited eyelid tremors, body tremors, reddening of the conjunctiva, and raised tastebuds.

-The Defendant challenges the admissibility of the “Romberg” evaluation, eyelid tremors, body tremors, reddening of the conjuctiva, and raised tastebuds as being indicative of the Defendant driving under the influence of drugs to the extent that he was a less safe driver.
+The Defendant challenges the admissibility of the “Romberg” evaluation, eyelid tremors, body tremors, reddening of the conjunctiva, and raised tastebuds as being indicative of the Defendant driving under the influence of drugs to the extent that he was a less safe driver.
 These evaluations and observations constitute scientific evidence and as such should not be received into evidence without the proper foundation.
 See Harper v.
 State, 249 Ga.
 519 (1982).

-Scientific evidence is evidence based upon principals of science and “shrouded in the mystery of professional skill or knowledge.”
+Scientific evidence is evidence-based upon principals of science and “shrouded in the mystery of professional skill or knowledge.”
 See, Metropolitan Life Insurance Company v.
 Saul, 189 Ga.
 1, 9 (1939).
 Such evidence is “beyond the ken of the average [person].”
 See, Williams v.
 State, 254 Ga.
 508, 510 (1985).
 The evaluations and observations described above constitute scientific evidence.
-The average person would not understand that alleged problems estimating the passage of time, eyelid tremors, body tremors, reddening of the conjuctiva, and raised tastebuds or other such alleged symptoms would be indicative of someone under the influence of drugs.
+The average person would not understand that alleged problems estimating the passage of time, eyelid tremors, body tremors, reddening of the conjunctiva, and raised tastebuds or other such alleged symptoms would be indicative of someone under the influence of drugs.
 These are not commonsense evaluations and observations.

 —————’s alleged evaluations and observations are similar to the Horizontal Gaze Nystagmus test that police officers often administer in DUI cases.
 “The HGN is a test manifesting in an involuntary rapid and then slow jerk of the eye.”
 Manley v.
 State, 206 Ga.
 App.
 281 (1992).
 That evaluation is a “scientific procedure.”
 State v.
 Pastorini, 222 Ga.
 App.
 316, 319 (1996).
 On the other hand, field sobriety evaluations that “demonstrate a suspect’s dexterity and ability to follow directions do not constitute scientific evidence.”
 Id. at 318.
 For evaluations such as the One Leg Stand test, which was not used in Defendant’s case, an average person can have an understanding that such evaluations would generally be performed less skillfully by a person who was under the influence of an intoxicant.
-This, however, is not the true for evaluations and observations such as HGN, the Rhomberg Evaluation, tremors, and eye symptoms about which the officer reported in Defendant’s case.
+This, however, is not true for evaluations and observations such as HGN, the Rhomberg Evaluation, tremors, and eye symptoms about which the officer reported in Defendant’s case.
 There is not a commonsense conclusion accessible to the average person that these observations are indicative of someone who is under the influence of an intoxicant.
 These are not “behavioral observations.”
 Rather, the evaluations and observations in question are medical observations that require knowledge of the health sciences, medicine, or perhaps toxicology to fully comprehend.
 See Id. at 319.
 It is simply not commonsense that a person who is under the influence of an intoxicant, be it marijuana or anything else, would have trouble estimating the passage of thirty seconds, would have tremors, raised taste buds, or other eye symptoms.

 Because the evaluation and observations constitute scientific evidence, the State must establish the foundation required by Harper v.
 State, 249 Ga.
 519 (1982), before the Court can admit the evidence.
 Harper requires that the court make the determination that the evidence “has reached a scientific stage of verifiable certainty… [and that the] procedure rests upon the laws of nature.”
 Id. at 525.
 The court makes such a determination from “the evidence available to [it];” this may include expert testimony, exhibits, treatises, or the rationale of cases from other jurisdictions.
 Id. at 25-26.
 Once the evidence is “recognized in a substantial number of courts” the court may take judicial notice that the scientific evidence has reached a stage of verifiable certainty, the way that a court may admit the results of the HGN evaluation.
 See Harper, 249 Ga. at 525.